 How do these consultants achieve such consonance with their clients?
 How do they know what clients are thinking?
 How can they be so certain of their clients' reaction?
 It's not just from their contract negotiation abilities, although those are one important component of their success.
 No, top consultants see negotiation as an ongoing process.
 From the very first moment, they engage their clients strategically and continuously in those communication behaviors that produce mutual understanding and accord.
-They keep their focus on their clients and their clients' problems as their clients define them.
+They keep their focus on their client and their clients' problems as their clients define them.
 They actively create a comfortable arena where hard concepts can be discussed openly and resolved efficiently and amicably.
-As a consequence, they earn the trust of their clients so that, even when there is a glitch-as there invariably is in even the best of projects-their clients know that the consultants' primary concern will be the enduring interests of
+As a consequence, they earn the trust of their clients so that even when there is a glitch, as there invariably is in even the best of projects, their clients know that the consultants' primary concern will be the enduring interests of the client.

 I have one more thing to tell you.
-As strong as my commitment is to assertive practice, I took steps in the first edition to protect you from my idiosyncrasies.
-I asked wiser souls than I to review this book for error.
-My good friends gave me their time unstintingly, and I thank them profusely again today for their wisdom and their goodwill: Harold L. Adams, FAIA, RIBA, JIA, former chairman of RTKL Associates Inc.; Robert A. Odermatt, FAIA, of The Odermatt Group; John M. Laping, FAIA, of The Kideney Partnership; Philip G. Bernstein, FAIA, formerly of Cesar Pelli's office and now a vice president at Autodesk and still an instructor at Yale University's School of Architecture; Deborah S. Ballati, Esquire, of Farella, Braun and Martel and
+As strong as my commitment is to assertive practice, I have taken steps to protect you from my idiosyncrasies.
+I have asked wiser souls than I to review this book for error.
+My good friends have given me of their time, and I thank them profusely for their wisdom and their goodwill: Harold L. Adams, FAIA, RBA, JIA, Chairman of RTKL Associates Inc.; Robert A. Odermatt, FAIA, of The Odermatt Group; John M. Laping, FAIA of The Kideney Partnership; Philip G. Bernstein, FAIA formerly of Cesar Pelli's office and now a vice president at Autodesk and still an instructor at Yale University's School of Architecture; John A. Seiler, AIA, a professor emeritus first of the Harvard Business School and later of the Harvard Graduate School of Design and now a principal in BostonSolv, a construction partnering and mediation service; Deborah S. Ballati, Esquire, of Farella, Braun and Martel and chair-elect of the ABA's Forum on the Construction Industry, Michael C. Loulakis, Esquire, of Wickwire Gavin, PC, a lawyer well known for his work on partnering and on design/build contracts, and Howard G. Goldberg, Esquire, of Goldberg, Pike & Besche, P.C., and a founding Fellow of the American College of Construction Lawyers.
+They have done much to expand the breadth and depth of this book.

-Thank you again for help with the first edition to the AIA, the American Bar Association, the American Arbitration Association, and Victor O. Schinnerer & Company, Inc., for permitting me access to and use of materials that I developed (or helped develop) while I was working with them.
-Special thanks also again to Huthwaite, Inc., and its former leader, Tariq Zaidi, for giving me permission to use its intellectual property for the benefit of the design professions.
+Thank yous must also go to the AIA, the American Bar Association, the American Arbitration Association, and Victor O. Schinnerer & Company, Inc. for permitting me access and use of materials that I developed (or helped develop) while I was working with them.
+Special thanks must also go to Huthwaite, Inc., and its new leader, Tariq Zaidi, for giving me permission to use its intellectual property for the benefit of the design professions.